Tobelo

 Tobelo is a town and a district on the eastern Indonesian island of Halmahera.
 It is the capital of the regency (kabupaten) of North Halmahera, part of the province of North Maluku.
 The town was formalised as the capital of North Halmahera in the district elections held in 2004.
 It had a population of 34,150 at the 2020 Census.
 A palm tree lined coastal road connects Tobelo to Galela.
-The town is predominantly Muslim with a large Christian minority and a Protestant Church has existed in Tobelo since at least 1924.
+The town is predominantly Christian with a large Muslim minority and a Protestant Church has existed in Tobelo since at least 1924.

 Religion

 Muslims and Christians had lived amicably in this town of North Halmahera since the 16th century.
 However, the province of North Maluku has a Muslim majority.
 The coastal road from Galela to Tobelo passes through neighboring Muslim and Christian villages.
 Living peacefully, these two communities followed the local cultural tradition of the Hibua Lamo (a pact between Muslims and Christians to live together without aggressive designs on each other and cooperating on all matters of mutual interest).